TracyGJG/utilities/README.md

 Utility for recalculating an average as the sample size increased.
 There are two ways of using the function, one-off and incremental, but both employ partial application.

-One-off, involves calling acculmulateAverage with the current average and the size of the sample (number of values from which the average is calculated.)
-This provides the partial application (specilised function) that can then be called with the value to the included in the average.
+One-off, involves calling _acculmulateAverage_ with the current average and the size of the sample (number of values from which the average is calculated.)
+This provides the partial application (specialised function) that can then be called with the value to be included in the average.

 `Utility.accumulatedAverage(currentAverage, sampleSize)(newValue)`